-I am an Associate member of the International League of Conservation Photographers.
+I am a Senior Fellow of the International League of Conservation Photographers.
 I am also a member of the North American Nature Photography Association and the American Geophysical Union.

-I depend on Nikon cameras to get the shots, ThinkTank bags to carry my gear, and Patagonia outerwear to keep me warm.
+I depend on Nikon cameras to get the shots, ThinkTank bags to carry my gear, and Patagonia and Outdoor Research outerwear to keep me warm.
 If you log in to my ThinkTank Affiliate page (code AP-195), you will qualify for a free accessory when you spend $50 or more.

 When I'm not battling subfreezing temperatures in Antarctica or riding the waves on a research ship, I am happiest exploring the Pacific Northwest's wild places with my family.
 To learn more about my work, contact me.